Multi-messenger Bayesian parameter inference of a binary neutron-star merger: Introduction

 In addition, there have been studies placing limits on the maximum NS mass of a stable TOV star, $M_{\rm TOV}$.
-Those studies are orthogonal to the works constraining the tidal deformability since both quantities $(\tilde{\Lambda},M_{\rm TOV})$ test different parts of the NS EOS. \cite{Margalit:2017dij} places a $90\%$ upper limit on the mass of a non-rotating NS of $2.17M_\odot$, \cite{Rezzolla:2017aly} report a maximum TOV mass of $2.16^{0.17}_{0.15}M_\odot$, \cite{Shibata:2017xdx} provide an estimate for the maximum mass of $2.15-2.25M_\odot$.
-Recently, \cite{Shibata:2019ctb} revisited these constraints and found that the mass might only be constrained within $\lesssim 2.3M_\odot$.
+Those studies are orthogonal to the works constraining the tidal deformability since both quantities $(\tilde{\Lambda},M_{\rm TOV})$ test different parts of the NS EOS. \cite{Margalit:2017dij} places a $90\%$ upper limit on the mass of a non-rotating NS of $2.17M_\odot$, \cite{Rezzolla:2017aly} report a maximum TOV mass of $2.16^{0.17}_{0.15}M_\odot$, and \cite{Shibata:2017xdx} provide an estimate for the maximum mass of $2.15-2.25M_\odot$.
 All these constraints have been derived by assuming the formation of a BH after the merger of GW170817 and incorporating the measured chirp mass inferred from the GW analysis.
-Since our analysis was performed before the most recent constraints became available, we employ the maximum mass derived in \cite{Margalit:2017dij}, we also note that our results are only weakly sensitive to this choice; see the discussion below and the supplementary material for more details.
+We employ for our analysis the maximum mass constraint derived in \cite{Margalit:2017dij}.
+There has also been an effort to investigate the nature of GW170817, with regards to the possibility of a BNS or NSBH source, e.g. \citealt{Hinderer_2019,CoDi2019}.
+For example, \citealt{Hinderer_2019} used numerical-relativity simulations and a joint analysis of GW and EM measurements to show that $<$40\% of the binary parameters consistent with the GW data are compatible with EM observations.

 While overall many analyses of GW170817 and its electromagnetic signatures have been presented in the literature, we will present here the first to combine information from all three channels: GW170817, GRB170817A, and AT2017gfo.
 Our work makes use of more available knowledge than employed in any previous multi-messenger analyses.
 In particular, our final posteriors describe the observed GW signature, the lightcurve data of AT2017gfo, and explain the properties of GRB170817A.
 The flowchart in Fig.~\ref{fig:flowchart} highlights the interplay between the different observable signatures and presents the joint posteriors obtained on the tidal deformability $\tilde{\Lambda}$, the binary mass ratio $q$, and the maximum mass of a stable non-rotating neutron star $M_{\rm TOV}$.